Pharmacy Contraception Service (PCS)

 Once a pharmacy owner has decided they wish to provide the service, Community Pharmacy England’s implementation checklist will guide them through the steps they need to take to prepare to provide the service.

-This checklist provides suggested actions that pharmacists need to undertake to prepare to provide the service.
+This checklist provides suggested actions that pharmacists and pharmacy technician can undertake to prepare to provide the service.

 Consultation room

-Pharmacies must have a consultation room in order to be able to offer this service, which meets the requirements in the Terms of Service.
+Pharmacies (with the exception of Distance selling premises pharmacies (DSPs)) must have a consultation room in order to be able to offer this service, which meets the requirements in the Terms of Service.

 The consultation room must also have IT equipment accessible within the room to allow contemporaneous records of the consultations provided as part of this service.